-The following apply to all ADN students regardless of program option.
-All ADN students must:
+The following apply to all Nursing students regardless of program option.
+All Nursing students must:

-- Meet all general academic progression and graduation requirements of Amarillo College (see AC Catalog). - Meet the special academic progression and graduation requirements of the ADN Program. - After admission to any ADN program option, a student is guaranteed a space in each sequential nursing course(s) as long as the student is enrolled and attending each fall and spring semester.
+- Meet all general academic progression and graduation requirements of Amarillo College (see AC Catalog). - Meet the special academic progression and graduation requirements of the Associate Degree Program. - After admission to any Associate Degree Program option, a student is guaranteed a space in each sequential nursing course(s) as long as the student is enrolled and attending each fall and spring semester.
 See program policies for re-enrollment and re-admission. - College credit by examination for nursing courses is not permitted.